Polygons

 Facetings cut into a polygon, but preserve its vertices.
 Like the stellations, they cannot be convex.
 In Fig. 2.6b, we see show an example of faceting: the Pentagram is a faceting of a larger Pentagon, which is the dual of the inner one.

 Fig. 2.6a: By extending the edges of the inner Pentagon, with vertices in white and dark blue B1 struts, the stellation operation results in a Pentagram, with vertices in black.
-The new side is 1 + 2 φ = φ3 larger than the side of the Pentagon.
-The inner white vertices are false vertices of the Pentagram: two sides intersect there, but none ends there.

 Fig. 2.6b: The Pentagram can be inscribed in a larger Pentagon, also with black vertices and B3 struts, i.e., φ2 larger than the side of the inner Pentagon.
 As we can see, this is the dual of the inner Pentagon.
-The Pentagram is a faceting of this larger Pentagon.
+In this Figure, there are 15 Golden Gnomons and 20 Golden triangles.

 In the next figure, we stellate a Hexagon.
 This results is a regular compound of two Triangles with sides three times larger, the Hexagram.
 This is the simplest of the regular polygon compounds, the polygrams.
 This Hexagram can be inscribed in a larger dual Hexagon, which it facets.